cnzhikai/cnzhikai.github.io_250416/readme.md

 ## About

 I am a Ph.D. student in the Integrated Devices, Electronics, and Systems (IDEAS) group at ETH Zurich, where I am dedicated to advancing human health through innovative biomedical technologies.
-My tentative doctoral thesis is titled: 'CMOS Microsystem with Origami Micro-Structures and Micro-Actuators for 3D Biological Sensing and Manipulation'.
+My tentative doctoral thesis is titled: 'Reliable CMOS Microsystem with Origami Micro-Structures and Micro-Actuators for 3D Biological Sensing and Manipulation'.
 Feel free to contact me at *zhhuang@ethz.ch* for any inquiries.

 ## Gallery
 <style>